SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Nucleotide Metabolism I+II_Dalton.md

 			1. note - DMARD **leflunomide** inhibits the synthesis by targeting dihydroorotate dehydrogenase!!! binding to a tunnel leading there...
 				- treatment of severe or mod rheumatoid arthritis + psoriatic arthritis; t cell expansion stopped.
 				- overall the class can treat inflammatory diseases... but not all do target this nucleotide metabolism.
-			2. high levels of orotic acid due to defects in UMPs, the fusion enzyme. basically megaloblastic anemia, severe mental/physical delays
+			2. high levels of orotic acid due to defects in UMPs, the fusion enzyme. basically megaloblastic anemia, severe mental/physical delays = ==**hereditary orotic aciduria**==
 				1. Autosomal recessive
 				2. treat with *uridine* UMP to bypass this lock (will make UMP automatically thru the salvage pathway)
 				3. orotic aciduria - can also be due to blockage of urea cycle... like with this your carbamoyl phosphate in mitochondria will leak out, making high levels of orotic acid.